elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In brief, console.log(elem) shows the element DOM tree and console.dir(elem) shows the element as a DOM object, and it is excellent to explore its properties.</div><br />
-  <div><strong>Technical Response:</strong> Most browsers allow two commands in their development tools: console.log and console.dir.
+  <div><strong>Technical Response:</strong> Most browsers allow two commonly used commands in their development tools: console.log and console.dir.
 Their arguments get printed on the console.
 These instructions typically have the same effect on JavaScript objects.
 However, console.log(elem) displays the element's DOM tree for DOM elements.
 The element gets shown as a DOM object using console.dir(elem), allowing you to examine its properties.
   </div>
   </div>
 </details>